teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 reaches that same handler and retains its quiet-miss behavior.
 MB764 adds one bounded portfolio across installed and loaded v3 packages, then uses it to supervise the first single-channel development promotion.
+MB766 persists reviewed posture, MB767 promotes Quotes on development, and MB768 proves a persistent production `observe` posture on `#i/o`.
+MB769 adds the read-only `data.channel_activity.read` authority only; it introduces no new Partyline mutation and no package or channel activation.

 ## What is installed and active across API v3?